Taking your children on holiday abroad following separation and divorce

 Some countries (for example, Canada) require you to produce a letter of consent from the other parent.
 South Africa has particularly strict rules and requires full birth certificates for the children and letters of consent in a prescribed form from both parents.

-Even if your destination country does not require a letter of consent from the other parent, it is good practice to travel with one.
+Even if your vacation destinations do not require a letter of consent from the other parent, it is good practice to travel with one.
 The letter should include the other parent’s contact details and details about the trip.

 What if the other parent won’t give you consent to travel?